JFM269/Object-Detection-by-Drones-using-Deep-Learning/README.md

 # Displaying Video Footage on Laptop

-Next, we connected the camera present on the drone to a laptop using WIFI.
+Next, we connected the camera present on the drone to a laptop using WiFi.
 This task involved the following steps:
 -	<b>Install a compatible WiFi module:</b> The DM002 quadcopter has a specific WiFi module that is compatible, and it needs to be bought.
 -	<b>Turn on the quadcopter:</b> Turn on the quadcopter by connecting the battery and pressing the power button.
 -	<b>Enable WiFi on the device:</b> Enable WiFi on the device and search for available networks.
 Look for the network name of the WiFi module that was installed on the quadcopter.